 Weather isn’t bad at all.
 The Weather in Ireland offers everything from gorgeous sunny coastlines to dramatic windswept lush green landscapes.
 Despite having the four seasons in a day, Ireland is still way better as compared to other countries with a huge pile of snow and freezing temperature and countries with tremendous heat.
 Ireland’s climate is influenced most by the Atlantic Ocean.
 As a result, it doesn’t have the extreme temperatures that other countries at similar latitude would have.
 The average temperature is a mild 10°C. Rain and a bit of sun is probably the best summary of what to expect from the Irish climate.
 Conditions are generally damp yet mild.
 It does rain, but that is what gives Ireland the lush, verdant countryside that makes it so charming.

 Disciplined Waste Segregation.
 I was amazed how the government implemented a segregated waste collection.
 Each household are required to segregate their waste from recyclable (cans, boxes, papers), compost waste (food and other organic waste), glass/bottles to general waste.
-No (FREE) plastic bags in the grocery stores or market.
-You have to bring your own bag or cartons, otherwise you have to buy.
+No (FREE) plastic bags in the grocery stores or wet market.
+You have to bring your own bag or cartons, otherwise you’re forced to buy.
 Recyclable or biodegradable waste bin bags are available too.
-Not to mention the expenses – you have to pay the waste collection.
-But, I think for Mother Earth, she deserves the best!

 Having the craic !
 Not to mention the love for beer of my husband.
 Compare prices between Ireland and Singapore for a pint of Guinness beer – definitely a lot cheaper here!